This Is Arashi

-This Is Arashi (Japanese: This Is 嵐) is the seventeenth studio album by Japanese idol group Arashi, released through J Storm on November 3, 2020.
+This Is Arashi (Japanese: This Is 嵐) is the seventeenth and final studio album by Japanese idol group Arashi, released through J Storm on November 3, 2020.

 Album

 It was the group's final recording before entering an indefinite hiatus on December 31, 2020.
 It was preceded by and includes the singles "Brave"; "Turning Up"; their first song primarily in English, "In the Summer"; "Kite"; their first entirely English song, "Whenever You Call"; and "Party Starters".
 "Do You...?" served as the lead song upon the album's release on November 3.

 The limited edition of the album includes a second disc with all songs from Arashi's 2020 digital EP Arashi Reborn Vol.1 and the other "Reborn" re-recordings of their earlier tracks, as well as a DVD or Blu-ray featuring the music videos for the singles.

 Reception

 This Is Arashi debuted at number one on the Oricon Albums Chart, selling over 699,000 copies in its first week.

 The album was released for digital download and streaming on December 11, 2020.